The s$^\pm$-Wave Pairing and the Destructive Role of Apical-Oxygen Deficiencies in La$_3$Ni$_2$O$_7$ Under Pressure

-The interaction strength $U$ dependence of the largest pairing eigenvalue $\lambda$ for the various possible pairing symmetries is shown in Fig.~\ref{lambda} (a).
-For the $D_{4h}$ point group of La$_3$Ni$_2$O$_7$, the possible pairing symmetries include non-degenerate $s$-wave, $d$-wave, $g$-wave and degenerate $(p_x,p_y)$-wave pairing symmetries.
-Here we only show the three dominant pairing symmetries.
-As shown in Fig.~\ref{lambda}(a), for $ U<1$eV, the $s$-wave and $d$-wave pairing are relatively close, and for $U>1$eV, the $s$-wave pairing is dominant.
-Note that the $(p_x,p_y)$-wave pairing is always suppressed.
-Fig.~\ref{lambda}(b) shows the distribution of the leading $s$-wave pairing gap function on the FS.
-It can be seen that the gap functions on the $\alpha$ and $\gamma$ pockets are negative, while that on the $\beta$ pockets are positive.
-Such $s^\pm$ -wave pairing is similar to that in the Fe-based SC\cite{raghu,chubukov,Eschrig,daghofer}.
-The distribution of the leading $d$-wave pairing gap function on the FS is shown in Fig.~\ref{lambda}(c), which is a $d_{xy}$-wave pairing.
+Fig.~\ref{lambda} (a) illustrates the dependence of the largest pairing eigenvalue, denoted as $\lambda$, on the interaction strength $U$ for different potential pairing symmetries.
+The $D_{4h}$ point group of La$_3$Ni$_2$O$_7$ allows for several possible pairing symmetries, including non-degenerate $s$-wave, $d$-wave, $g$-wave, and degenerate $(p_x,p_y)$-wave pairings.
+However, for clarity, we focus on the three dominant pairing symmetries in this analysis.
+It is evident that for $U<1$~eV, the $s$-wave and $d$-wave pairings exhibit similar magnitudes, suggesting a competition between these two symmetries.
+On the other hand, for $U>1$eV, the $s$-wave pairing becomes dominant.
+Notably, the $(p_x,p_y)$-wave pairing is consistently suppressed across the entire range of $U$ values considered.
+To further analyze the pairing pattern, we examine the distribution of the leading $s$-wave gap function on the FS, as depicted in Fig.~\ref{lambda}(b).
+Here, we observe that the gap functions on the $\alpha$ and $\gamma$ pockets of the FS are negative, while that on the $\beta$ pocket is positive.
+This characteristic, known as the $s^\pm$-wave pairing, also verified by the functional renormalization group based studies\cite{QGYang,YHGu}, bears resemblance to the pairing pattern observed in Fe-based superconductors\cite{raghu,chubukov,Eschrig,daghofer}.
+Additionally, Fig.~\ref{lambda} (c) shows the distribution of the dominant $d$-wave pairing gap function on the FS, specifically a $d_{xy}$-wave pairing symmetry.
+These findings provide important insights into the favored pairing symmetries and shed light on the nature of \textit{unconventional} superconductivity in La$_3$Ni$_2$O$_7$.